-- all controlled substances as so designated and prohibited by Wisconsin statute.
+- all controlled substances as so designated and prohibited by Wisconsin statute; - all chemicals which release toxic vapors; - all alcoholic beverages; - any prescription or patent drug, except those for which permission to use in school has been g ranted pursuant to school policy;

-- all chemicals which release toxic vapors.
+- "look-alikes";

-- all alcoholic beverages.
+- anabolic steroids; and

-- any prescription or patent drug, except those for which permission to use in school has been g ranted pursuant to school policy. - "look-alikes". - anabolic steroids; and - any other illegal substance so designated and prohibited by law.
+- any other illegal substance so designated and prohibited by law.

-Alcohol and other drug offenses are always cumulative during the enrollment of a scholar at Prima.
-The school establishes the following guidelines regarding education, assistance, support, and discipline of scholar's engaged in alcohol and illegal drug use.
-"Use" means a scholar has taken or is observed taking internally by ingestion, injection, inhalation, or other means, alcohol or other illegal drugs detectable by the scholar's physical appearance, actions, breath or speech.
+Alcohol and other drug offenses are cumulative at all times during the enrollment of a student at Fidelis.
+The school establishes the following guidelines with regard to education, assistance, support, and discipline of students engaged in alcohol and illegal drug use.
+"Use" means a student has taken or is observed taking internally by ingestion, injection, inhalation, or other means, alcohol or other illegal drugs detectable by the student's physical appearance, actions, breath or speech.

-A drug or alcohol offense will be enacted upon a reasonable determination by an administrator that a scholar is engaged in any of the following behaviors:
+A drug or alcohol offense will be enacted upon a reasonable determination by an administrator that a student is engaged in any of the following behaviors: